 Childhood memories are often more visceral than when we are adult – based on what is felt rather than understood.
 My feelings for the time are now mediated by my adult perspective, but in the process of writing it is still possible to tap into this more fundamental level and often it is freer of rational truth – often more accurate.
 Especially today, we seem to believe there is an absolute set of morals, and that the truth is a simple set of tickbox facts.
-We even try to back fit history into our modern context, making a moral mire of everything.
+In trying to back-fit history into our modern context, we mis-read the cues.

 This short collection is available from Amazon’s Kindle store with the title ‘This Heat’.http://www.amazon.co.uk/This-Heat-ebook/dp/B00A41URSA/ref=pd_ecc_rvi_1